firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### Workflows: You're in Control

-**Workflows** are basically like flowcharts - each step is explicitly defined, from start to finish.
+**Workflows** are like flowcharts - where each step is explicitly defined, from start to finish.

 <img src="images/workflow.png" alt="workflow" width="600"/>

-- Some steps involve AI (like generating text or analyzing data), while others are regular code (like database queries or calculations)
+- The entire flow is predetermined—all steps, decision points, and branching logic are defined in advance by the developer
-- The entire flow is predetermined and follows the same path every time
+- Steps can be either AI-powered (LLM calls) or traditional code (database queries, API calls, calculations or business logic)

-**Example:** Use AI to extract the customer’s details from a chat conversation → Pass those details to the LLM to generate a SQL query → Execute the query → Provide the results back to the LLM to craft a personalized response → Return the response to the customer.
+**Example:** Extract customer details from a chat conversation **(AI)** → Generate a SQL query from the customer's data **(AI)** → Execute the query **(Code + Database)** → Craft a personalized response from the results **(AI)** → Return the response to the customer **(Code)**
 ### Agents: The AI Decides

-**Agents**, on the other hand, are systems where LLMs maintains full control over how they accomplish tasks by autonomously deciding the next steps by selecting various tools available at their disposal and taking actions.
+**Agents**, on the other hand, are systems where the LLM maintains full control over how they accomplish tasks by autonomously deciding the next steps by selecting various tools available at their disposal and taking actions.

 <img src="images/agent.png" alt="agent" width="580"/>

-- You give the AI a goal and a set of tools (like search, calculator, database access)
+- You give the LLM a goal and a set of tools (like search, calculator, database access)
-- The AI decides which tools to use, when, and in what order
+- The LLM decides which tools to use, when, and in what order

 **Example:**<br>
 User: "Help this customer with their issue about a missing refund."<br>